Homap/ClusterUse/file_transfers.md

 # Tips for transferring large folders across directories or between Dardel and your local computer

-**Transfer large files (>10 GB) using Dardel transfer node:** To avoid causing problems for other users we should be using the transfer node on Dardel whenever we transfer large folders (e.g. creating back-ups) from or to Dardel.
+**Transfer large files using Dardel transfer node:** To avoid causing problems for other users we should be using the transfer node on Dardel whenever we transfer large folders (e.g. creating back-ups) from or to Dardel.
 To log into the Dardel transfer node use (change the 'user' to your username):

 `ssh user@dardel-ftn01.pdc.kth.se`